poulpix/PXGoogleDirections/README.md

 If you happen to face these problems, please try to do the following:
 - Add `-framework "GoogleMapsBase" -framework "GoogleMapsCore" -framework "GoogleMaps"` to the "Other Linker Flags" of your Xcode project.
 - Make sure you are linking your app with all the libraries and frameworks required by the Google Maps iOS SDK.
 For a full list, see here: https://github.com/CocoaPods/Specs/blob/master/Specs/a/d/d/GoogleMaps/2.1.1/GoogleMaps.podspec.json

-## New in V1.3
-- Full Swift 3 support
-- Full Google Maps iOS SDK 2.0+ support
-- Added a `trafficModel` property on the `PXGoogleDirections` class to match Google's one in the API (recently added); it works only for driving routes, and when a departure date is specified
-- Fixed a bug where drawing a route would only draw a basic, rough representation of it taken from the route object; now there is an option for drawing a detailed route in the `drawOnMap` method of the `PXGoogleDirectionsRoute` class
-- Other small bug fixes

 ## Credit
 - Some portions of code inspired by OpenInGoogleMaps-iOS (https://github.com/googlemaps/OpenInGoogleMaps-iOS) from the Google Maps team.